 Development application tracking is a free service providing fast, convenient access to DA status, information and public documents 24 hours a day, 7 days a week.

-Also available is information on construction certificates (CC) and complying development certificates (CDC) that have been issued for a property and Building Information Certificates (Unauthorised Works) under assessment or issued for works on a property.
+- Building Information Certificates (Unauthorised Works) under assessment or issued for works on a property.

 Please note: Documents and plans for CC and CDC applications are not available via DA Tracking - you will need to apply for these under a GIPA application.
 To find out more please see Council's page on Access to Information.